Robert-van-Engelen/ForthMSX/doc/words.md

 A _char_ literal is an ASCII numeric code 0 to 255 or a quoted symbol `'s`, such as `'A` for the ASCII letter A with code 65.
 This is a ForthMSX feature.

-A single-cell integer literal is a number _n_ between -32768 and 32767 or unsigned _u_ between 0 and 65535.
+A single-cell integer is a number _n_ between -32768 and 32767 or unsigned _u_ between 0 and 65535.

-A double-cell integer literal _d_ takes two cells on the stack where the upper half is the TOS and lower half is the 2OS.
+A double-cell integer _d_ takes two cells on the stack where the upper half is the TOS and lower half is the 2OS.
 It is a number between -2147483648. and 2147483647. or unsigned _ud_ between 0 and 4294967295..
 The syntax of a literal double constant must include the point `.` character somewhere in the string of digits (a legacy Forth decision).

-The base of a literal number parsed or output can be specific with a leading `#` for decimal or leading `$` for hexadecimal or a `%` for binary.
+The base of a literal number parsed or output can be specified with a leading `#` for decimal. or leading `$` for hexadecimal. or a `%` for binary.
 For example, `%1010` is 10 in decimal.
 Otherwise, the default base is `BASE` which is changed to decimal with `DECIMAL` and to hex with `HEX`.